ipo-exe/flare/docs/datetime.md

 The **time** is separated from **date** by the flag `t`.
 The **zone** is separated from **time** by the flag `z`.

 ### Date
-The date component is encoded as the following subcomponents:
+The date subdomain is encoded as the following components:

 ```
 {year}{month}{day} = YYYYMMDD